 About 45 days prior to the start of training for each phase, a training communication will be sent informing individuals they have been identified as someone required to receive Travel and Expense training for one of the roles described above.
 We will send out invitations two weeks prior to the start of training and provide a list of dates to choose from.

 Go Live Schedule

 For this implementation, we decided to go with a phased Go Live approach.
-A pilot group has been identified for the initial phase and will go live November 6th.
+A pilot group has been identified for the initial phase and will go live November 6.
 Starting the beginning of February, additional phases begin and will be based on operating unit.
-To understand how this affects you within your department, please contact your Buisness Managers as they will be kept informed along the way.
+To understand how this affects you within your department, please contact your business managers as they will be kept informed along the way.